architect-examples/arc-workshop/src/shared/md/00-intro-to-aws/02-cloud-ethos.md

----
 ## Cloud Ethos

-- focus on delivering business value not infrastructure maintenance
+- Focus on delivering business value not infrastructure maintenance
-- using guiding principles to inform dev practices
+- Using guiding principles to inform dev practices

 ---
 ## *Ops